Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 - 2025, **Student of the Year Nomination Award**, Southern University of Science and Technology.
 (Top 1+5 among all undergraduates, 5000±)
 - 2024, **Student Model of Excellence**, Southern University of Science and Technology.
 (Top 7 among all undergraduates, 5000±)
 - 2023, **Outstanding Student**, Southern University of Science and Technology.
 (Top 489 among all undergraduates, 5000±)
+- 2025, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
+(Top 40 among all undergraduates, 5000±)
+- 2024, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
+(Top 20 among all undergraduates, 5000±)
 - 2023, **First Prize**, Guangdong Province, National University Mathmetics Competition.
 (Top 7%)

 # 📚 Work Experience